MeantPlace279/mcbeonlinux/README.md

 ### CCMC Launcher by Crow_Rei34

-Worked similarly to Trinity — extracted and ran custom APKs.
+Worked similarly to Trinity, extracted and ran custom APKs.
 Repository has since been deleted or privated.
 Believed to have been discontinued when Trinity was introduced, as both share a developer (JavierC).

 Historical tutorials (Portugese): [1](https://youtu.be/4K1X8PafWf0?si=jZe4X5xsA9nplT5h) | [2](https://youtu.be/VfVwqMcKhy0?si=_C70rhEyabASEKgb) | [3](https://youtu.be/sYvpEpwin6k?si=sD631OfATfYwzbH1)